4 Hypothesis testing

 4.6 Bayesian hypothesis testing

-A more radical way of including previous knowledge in statistical inference is Bayesian inference.
+A different way of including previous knowledge in statistical inference is Bayesian inference.
 Bayesian inference regards the sample that we draw as a means to update the knowledge that we already have or think we have on the population.
 Our previous knowledge is our starting point and we are not going to just discard our previous knowledge if a new sample points in a different direction, as we do when we reject a null hypothesis.

 Think of Bayesian inference as a process similar to predicting the weather.
 If I try to predict tomorrow’s weather, I am using all my weather experience to make a prediction.
 If my prediction turns out to be more or less correct, I don’t change the way I predict the weather.
 But if my prediction is patently wrong, I try to reconsider the way I predict the weather, for example, paying attention to new indicators of weather change.